-Currently ALEA is staffed with 63 personnel certified to conduct Level 1 inspections.
+Currently ALEA is staffed with 67 personnel certified to conduct Level 1 inspections, however only 37 MCSU funded personnel are allocated for full time inspection.
 In FY 2018, those personnel certified to conduct Level 1 inspections conducted a total of 26,797 inspections.
 Of those inspections, 3,622 were Level 1 (snapshot GOTHAM-07/10/2018).
 MCSU is currently exploring ways to increase the percentage of Level 1 inspections conducted when faced with limited access throughout the state to fixed locations as well as a limited number of Level 1 certified inspectors.
+MCSU has increased it's percentage of Level I inspections each year towards FMCSA's recommended percentage of 25%.